Need to know

 The largest savings are available for Gold policyholders, but if you have a Silver policy, you can also likely find a cheaper deal that will give you the same cover.

-... if you're switching to a policy with the same level of cover, your waiting times won't be affected
+If you're switching to a policy with the same level of cover, your waiting times won't be affected

-CHOICE health insurance expert Uta Mihm
+CHOICE health insurance expert Mark Blades

 "That's money you could have back in your pocket simply by doing a little research and making a phone call or two.

 "Many health insurance funds will manage the switching process for you too, so once you sign up with them, you don't have to call your old insurer to cancel – they'll manage it for you.
-And if you're switching to a policy with the same level of cover, your waiting times won't be affected," she explains.
+And if you're switching to a policy with the same level of cover, your waiting times won't be affected," he explains.

-"If you're currently paying a premium with a $500 excess (this is the amount you'd have to pay if you make a claim) and you don't anticipate having surgery or needing hospital treatment in the next one or two years, you can save money by increasing your excess to $750," she says.
+"If you're currently paying a premium with a $500 excess (this is the amount you'd have to pay if you make a claim) and you don't anticipate having surgery or needing hospital treatment in the next one or two years, you can save money by increasing your excess to $750," he says.

 Stock images: Getty, unless otherwise stated.